Roxxers/dotfiles/README.md

 This repo contains the standard config files I use.
 The main highlights are my kitty term config files, VSCode settings, zsh and oh-my-zsh, neofetch, and nvim.
 There is also a collection of useful script files.

-It also including my KDE theming.
+It also includes my KDE theming.

 ## Nice to have's